 National Weather Service United States Department of Commerce

-On August 10th, 1924, a tornado developed west southwest of Thurman, Colorado around 245 pm.
-The tornado tracked east northeast and affected a local gathering of 27 people, at the farm of Henry Kuhns, 4 miles east northeast of Thurman.
-10 people were killed at the farm while another person died of injuries four months later.
-Of the 11 people killed, 9 were children with ages ranging from 1 to 15.
-It was estimated to have been an EF4 tornado.
-This remains the deadliest tornado on record for the state of Colorado.
+On August 10th, 1924, a tornado developed west southwest of Thurman, Colorado in the afternoon.
+The tornado tracked east northeast and affected a local gathering, of 27 people, at the home of Henry Kuhns, 4 miles east northeast of Thurman.
+10 people were killed at this location while another person died of their injuries, four months later, at a Denver hospital .
+Of the 11 people killed, 9 were children with ages ranging from 1 to 14.
+This still remains the deadliest tornado on record for the state of Colorado.

 EF Rating and other Characteristics